 - Nutritional intake and body composition

-By keeping a close eye on these factors, you can make informed decisions about when to push harder and when to back off, ensuring that you’re always training at the optimal level for your current state.
+By keeping a close watch on these factors, you can make informed decisions about when to push harder and when to ease off, ensuring that you’re always training at the optimal level for your current state.

 The Role of Recovery in Periodization Training

-Some key recovery strategies to incorporate into your periodization plan include:
+Some key recovery strategies to fold into your periodization plan include:

 - Active recovery sessions (e.g., light jogging, swimming, or yoga)